A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Improved strategies for short and intermediate fractures

 Thus, instead of the weighted $L_1$ norm, we consider averaging in $L_2$ norm with the same weight.
 As such, the energy-based equivalent of measures \eqref{approx_K_L1v}-\eqref{approx_K_L2v} can be written as

 and

 where $v(L)$ is again the velocity the fracture tip takes for a given fracture length. \\ Due to the strong similarities between these measures and the toughness averaging $K_{1p}^*$ and $K_{1m}^*$, we will not repeat all of the results and analysis provided in the previous subsections.
-Instead, we highlight here the relative difference between the oscillating toughness solution and that obtained when homogenising using approximations $K_{2p}^*$ and $K_{2m}^*$ for the three key process parameters: the fracture length, crack opening and pressure at the injection point (similar to those provided for the toughness averaging measures in Fig.~\ref{fig:14}).
+Instead, we highlight here the relative difference between the oscillating toughness solution and that obtained when homogenising using approximations $K_{2p}^*$ and $K_{2m}^*$ for the three key process parameters: the fracture length, crack opening and pressure at the injection point (similar to those provided for the toughness averaging measures in Fig.~\ref{fig:13a}).

-Comparing figures from Fig.~\ref{fig:15} with those from Fig.~\ref{fig:14}, we can observe that the predictions given in simulations by the new averages $K_{2p}^*$ and $K_{2m}^*$ are very similar to those obtained using the previous measures, $K_{1p}^*$ and $K_{1m}^*$, for a very short time/crack.
+Comparing the different measures in Fig.~\ref{fig:15}, we can observe that the predictions given in simulations by the new averages $K_{2p}^*$ and $K_{2m}^*$ are very similar to those obtained using the previous measures, $K_{1p}^*$ and $K_{1m}^*$, for a very short time/crack.
 In the case of moderate and long cracks/times, the new averages offer better predictions for the main global peculiarities of the process (length, crack opening and the pressure at the injection point).
 Again, local quantities (such as the instantaneous crack speed) are not representative after any averaging (when comparing the speeds between the accurate and averaged solutions).

 With the effectiveness of the temporal averaging based approach established, a comparison of the measures was undertaken for all range of the regimes under investigation in this paper.
 The final results in comprehensive form are presented in Fig.~\ref{fig:20}, for different combinations of the process parameters $\delta_{max}$ and $\delta_{max}$.